springernature/vpat/nature.md

 <li>602.3 (Support Docs)</li>
 </ul></td>
 <td>Does not support</td>
-<td>All components on the pages of this product supplied by us as part of dynamic templates use the same language defined in the HTML lang attribute, therefore Language of Parts is not applicable for the majority of this product.
+<td>All components on the pages of this product supplied by us as part of dynamic templates use the same language defined in the HTML <code>lang</code> attribute, therefore Language of Parts is not applicable for the majority of this product.
 <br><br>
-Editorial content or published papers may include text in languages other than that defined in the HTML lang attribute.
+Editorial content or published papers may include text in languages other than that defined in the HTML <code>lang</code> attribute.
 We currently have no method of confirming the inclusion - or not - of appropriate lang attributes for pieces of text that may use a different language to the main document.
 <br><br>
 Third party advertising scripts may inject components that use a different language to the page content - for example a targeted advertisment may use the native language of the user.
-These may not be marked up with a separate language attribute.
+These may not be marked up with a separate <code>lang</code> attribute.
 </td>
 </tr>
 <tr>